pyrmont/predoc/README.md

 There are alternatives to Predoc.
 Here are a few:

-- [lowdown][]: **lowdown** is a simple Markdown translator.
+- [**lowdown**][] is a simple Markdown translator.
 It is written in C and compiles to a single binary with no dependencies.
 It uses Markdown.
 It produces roff rather than mdoc but can convert to additional formats as well.
   The syntactic constructs it can produce in the generated manpage are fewer than can be produced by Predoc.
 It is _actively_ maintained.

-- [Pandoc][]: **Pandoc** is the universal document converter.
+- [**Pandoc**][] is the universal document converter.
 It is written in Haskell and compiles to a single binary with no dependencies.
 It uses Markdown.
 It produces roff rather than mdoc but can convert to additional formats as well.
   The syntactic constructs it can produce in the generated manpage are fewer than can be produced by Predoc.
 It is _actively_ maintained.

-- [ronn][]: **ronn** is the opposite of roff.
+- [**ronn**][] is the opposite of roff.
 It is written in Ruby and runs as an executable script that requires Ruby.
 It uses a syntax similar to Markdown.
   It produces roff rather than mdoc but can also produce HTML.
 The syntactic constructs it can produce in the generated manpage are fewer than can be produced by Predoc.
 It is _not actively_ maintained.
 (It does objectively have the best name.)

-- [scdoc][]: **scdoc** is a simple manpage generator.
+- [**scdoc**][] is a simple manpage generator.
 It is written in C and compiles to a single binary with no dependencies.
 It uses a syntax similar to Markdown.
   It produces roff rather than mdoc.
 The syntactic constructs it can produce in the generated manpage are fewer than can be produced by Predoc.
 It is _actively_ maintained.

 [lowdown]: https://kristaps.bsd.lv/lowdown/